MatteoMenichetti/MatteoMenichetti/README.md

 ## 🚀 About Me
 <!-- - 🔭 I’m currently working on -->
-- 🌱 I’m currently learning Real Analysis 2
+- 🌱 I’m currently learning Real Analysis 2 and Python
 <!-- - 👯 I’m looking to collaborate on ...-->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->